naboshi229/My_Basic_Programs/Coffee_Machine/README.md

  ## What you need to download:
  - main.py
  - coffee_machine_data.py
  ### Every file needs to be in the same dictionary!!!
-Otherwise my game will not work!!!
+Otherwise my program will not work!!!